barisckuru/barisckuru/README.md

 further @grid_cell and @pyDentate repositories on github

 Interested in: 👁
-- computational dynamics of memory encoding-recalling in the brain
+- computational dynamics of memory encoding, storage and retrieval in the brain
 - mechanisms for information transfer in the brain
 - function of neural oscillations
 - role of inhibitory interneurons